MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

             // If we are on mobile, what is the state of any touchscreen input public TouchCollection TouchState;

-            // If we ar eon mobile, what gestures have been detected. public readonly List<GestureSample> Gestures = new List<GestureSample>();
+            // If we are on mobile, what gestures have been detected. public readonly List<GestureSample> Gestures = new List<GestureSample>();
         }
     ```